PostHog/posthog.com/contents/blog/10x-engineers-do-user-interviews.md

 Companies still need product managers, but it's easier to ship faster and better work when engineers behave like [product engineers](/blog/what-is-a-product-engineer) and talk to users.
 And in doing so, product managers are freed from writing tickets to spend more time exploring bigger opportunities.

-> 💬 **Sidenote:** PostHog's session recording feature came about because Karl, one of our engineers, took the time to talk to a user and realized the best solution was integrating recordings with our existing product analytics tool.
+> 💬 **Sidenote:** PostHog's session recording feature came about because one of our engineers took the time to talk to a user and realized the best solution was integrating recordings with our existing product analytics tool.
 One hackathon later, we had a prototype.
 Session recording is now a core part of our product and was a key driver in our strategy shift from a pure, self-hosted product analytics tool to an all-in-one product OS.

 ## How to talk to users (as an engineer)